SonnyBurnett/image_recognition/README.md

 The app consists of 6 parts:
-- A. Initial work
+- 7.A.
+Initial work
-- B. Load libraries
+- 7.B.
+Load libraries
-- C. Load model and data
+- 7.C.
+Load model and data
-- D. Define the User Interface
+- 7.D.
+Define the User Interface
-- E. Define the Data Processing
+- 7.E.
+Define the Data Processing
-- F. Create the app
+- 7.F.
+Create the app

 ### Part 7.A: Initial work.
 (Only needs to be done once)